 What we learn from the Darkness Principle is that each team member can only have an incomplete mental model of the whole project.
 That is why they have to plan and decide together.
 This is why Scrum and Extreme Programming require the whole team to be present during planning meetings and daily stand-ups.
 The team members must aggregate their limited mental models and agree on a joint approach. - Jurgen Appelo (http://noop.nl/2009/10/why-we-delegate-the-darkness-principle.html)

 How to build a self-organizing team?In a complex nonlinear system, self-organization is a norm.
 Contrary to our belief, it is an ability that is innately present in human beings (even other species).
 Leave a group of people together and there will be self-organization.

 Whether the outcome as a result of it is in the right direction or not is something to watch out for – Weed, Malaria, Mumbai traffic, Clean India Initiative.
 Ok, I understand self-organization is the default behavior.
 So the questions now are –

 How to grow a self-organizing team?
-As a SM/coach/leader, what can I do to catalyze it in my teams?
+As an SM/coach/leader, what can I do to catalyze it in my teams?

 - Set the vision

-Setting up a compelling vision and purpose act as intrinsic motivators; it sets up people in pursuit of a higher purpose.
+Setting up a compelling vision and purpose acts as an intrinsic motivator; it sets up people in pursuit of a higher purpose.

 - Design the constraints and boundaries